realjumy/hestiacp-python-templates/README.md

 5. Activate the desired Apache2 template.
 It is recommended to set the backend template to `no-php`.

 6. Complete the setup process of the terminal.
-This includes setting up the database, adding the user, and so on.
+This includes setting up the database, adding the users, disabling the debug/setting environment to production, modifying the allowed hosts, and so on.